mermaidpurse/wrapsher/docs/decisions.md

 ## Pairs for in-band errors

-Basically we only have errors and they're not checked (at least not now): there's no requirement to declare the errors you might throw nor opportunity to see if you're doing something with them.
+Basically we only have unstructured errors and they're not checked (at least not now): there's no requirement to declare the errors you might throw nor opportunity to see if you're doing something with them.
 They're true error conditions--no valid value could be produced.

 Wrapsher's design is that nullity and invalid values are impossible: you can have an error but not a wrong answer.
 However, what about